SIEM integration

 Overview

-The Permafrost incident timeline is the analyst-facing surface for pattern matches across all of this customer’s connected Azure tenants.
+The Permafrost alert timeline is the analyst-facing surface for pattern matches across all of this customer’s connected Azure tenants.
 Every match folds together one or more contributing audit-log rows, the matched pattern, the identity it touched, and the analyst disposition.

 Export ships in two shapes so the customer’s SIEM can ingest the analyst-grade output without bespoke transform code.